Ironic (song): Linguistic dispute

-The song's usage of the word ironic attracted media attention; according to Jon Pareles of The New York Times, it gives a distinct "unironic" sense in its implications.
-According to the Oxford English Dictionary, irony is "a state of affairs or an event that seems deliberately contrary to what was or might be expected; an outcome cruelly, humorously, or strangely at odds with assumptions or expectations".
-From a prescriptivist perspective, lyrics such as "it's a free ride when you've already paid" and "a traffic jam when you're already late" are thus not ironic.
+"Ironics use of the word irony attracted media attention.
+According to Jon Pareles of The New York Times, the song conveys a distinctly "unironic" sense in its implications.
+According to the Oxford English Dictionary, irony is defined as "a state of affairs or an event that seems deliberately contrary to what was or might be expected; an outcome cruelly, humorously, or strangely at odds with assumptions or expectations".
+From a prescriptivist perspective, lyrics such as "it's a free ride when you've already paid" and "a traffic jam when you're already late" do not meet this definition of irony.

-Morissette said: "For me the great debate on whether what I was saying in 'Ironic' was ironic wasn't a traumatic debate.
-I'd always embraced the fact that every once in a while I'd be the malapropism queen.
-And when Glen and I were writing it, we were not doggedly making sure that everything was technically ironic."
-In 2014, Michael Reid Roberts wrote a defense of the song for Salon, saying that it cites situational ironies: the "state of affairs or event[s] that seems deliberately contrary to what one expects and is often wryly amusing as a result".
-Michael Stevens of the YouTube channel Vsauce devoted time to the discussion of irony in his 2014 episode "Dord".
-According to him, the irony of the song may not necessarily be situational, but dramatic irony – when someone is unaware of the significance of the event while others are: the situations aren't ironic themselves, but life itself is ironic.